University of Technology Sydney

 Detailed guidance as to the assessment criteria and the provision of timely feedback are an important part of the learning process.

 Formative feedback on problem-solving skills will be provided through class discussion.
 Students will be able to check their progress in understanding the law during the semester by regular quizzes.
-Before the Problem Question Assessment task is due, students will attend a guest lecture given by a legal practitioner who will explain what is expected from legal advice in practice.
+Before the Problem Question Assessment task is due, students will be involved in preparing several short problem questions and other practical exercises for discussion in class.
 Written feedback on the Problem Question Assessment task will also relate to general skills (such as written expression) that will be relevant to the final exam.

 Written feedback on the final exam will provide guidance on problem solving skills as well as general skills, such as written expression.